ZimengSong1996/Streetscape_Quality_Analysis_Barcelona/README.md

 # Barcelona_Streetscape_Quality_Analysis
 How Street-View Features Influencing Perceived Streetscape Quality: The Case of Barcelona

-This project, developed at UCL CASA (Centre for Advanced Spatial Analysis), focuses on investigating how the visual perception of streetscapes influences people's impressions of different places.
+This is my individual programe from UCL CASA (Centre for Advanced Spatial Analysis), focuses on investigating how the visual perception of streetscapes influences people's impressions of different places.
 For a comprehensive overview of this research, please refer to the Program_Analysis.ipynb notebook.

 All contents see the main file: `Program_Analysis.ipynb`